Modal Functional (Dialectica) Interpretation: Conclusion and future directions

-Modal Dialectica provides the means of using both Modified Realizability and \Goedel's Dialectica at the same time for more efficient program extraction.
-This was already the case for the hybrid Dialectica of \cite{HernestOliva}, but here we eliminate the detour to the linear logic sublevel.
-Disregarding the light quantifiers, (pure) modal Dialectica represents (directly at the supra-linear logic level) a good combination of the original proof interpretations, with the possibility of carrying out both in a sound way on certain input proofs.
-All one needs is that some implications of the input proof can be seen as Kreisel implications.
+Modal Dialectica provides the means of using both Modified Realizability and \Goedel's Dialectica at the same time for more efficient program synthesis.
+This was already the case for the hybrid Dialectica of \cite{HernestOliva}, but here we avoid the detour to the linear logic substructure.
+Disregarding the light quantifiers, modal Dialectica represents (directly at the supra-linear level) a good combination of the original proof interpretations, with the possibility of carrying out both in a sound way on certain input proofs, insofar as some implications of the input specification can be `Kreisel-ized'.
+At the extreme, Modified Realizability is obtained from Dialectica, see also the comments above Definition~\ref{DfMDI}\mssp. \Eeg

+Why not invoke a Modified Realizability (MR) extraction procedure for $B\dtimp C$ instead of processing $B\kimp C$\,?
+Per se, MR requires strong existential quantification; even in combination with (refined) A-translation (cf. \cite{Berger(02)}), restrictions are in place for the shape of the goal formula.
+Thus it is modal Dialectica that provides the fully modular approach. \Eeg the Dialectica extracted term from the (classical) proof of IPP (Infinite Pigeonhole Principle) can be (re)used further in the synthesis of programs that employ IPP as lemma (such as the Unbounded Pigeonhole Principle).

-A natural continuation of the work reported in this paper concerns the addition to our input systems of strong (intuitionistic) elements.
-Besides the strong $\iex$ and its light associated $\iexnc$ (originally from \cite{Hernest[PhD]} where it was denoted $\ol{\iex}$, see also \cite{TrifonPhD}), {\em strong possibility} $\possy$ also needs to be considered as the intuitionistic dual of necessity $\necsy$.
+\begin{spacing}{1.2} A natural continuation of the work reported in this paper concerns the addition to our input systems of strong (intuitionistic) elements.
+Besides the strong $\iex$ and its light associated $\iexnc$ (originally from \cite{Hernest[PhD]} where it was denoted $\ol{\iex}$, see also \cite{TriffonPhD}\mssp), {\em strong possibility} $\possy$ also needs to be considered as the intuitionistic dual of necessity $\necsy$. \end{spacing}